 Yet Honey's greatest accomplishments may well be out of the limelight.
-Since her breakthrough “Drag Race” appearance, she has starred in another platform altogether: San Francisco politics.
-Not only did she help establish the city's commemoration of trans history, the Compton's Transgender Cultural District, she also serves as a legislative aide to a member of the San Francisco's Board of Supervisors, where she advocates for all things LGBTQ.
+Since her breakthrough “Drag Race” appearance, she has starred in another platform: San Francisco politics.
+Not only did she help establish the city's commemoration of trans history, the Compton's Transgender Cultural District, but she also serves as a legislative aide to a member of the San Francisco's Board of Supervisors, where she advocates for all things LGBTQ.

-Honey, who is African-American, identifies as queer and gender-non conforming trans.
+Honey, who is African-American, identifies as queer and gender-non-conforming trans.
 She is clear about the inspirations for her boundary-defying identity, as well as her advocacy: "San Francisco's wealth of characters" who inspire locals and visitors alike to "express themselves and push boundaries without fear."